micahcowan/bobbin/README.md

 Exit emulation with an error, if a BRK or illegal opcode is encountered.

-##### --trace-to *m*\[!*n*\]
+##### --trace-to *m*\[:*n*\]

 Trace N instructions before/including M (default N = 256).

 This feature is intended for use with the `--trap-failure` feature.
 If the failure trao is triggered, it will output the instruction number where it did.
-You can then plug that number into this option, followed by an exclamation point and the number of instructions *before* the number you gave, that should be logged to the trace file (`trace.log` by default; adjustable with `--trace-file`).
-As an example, if the failure traps at instruction *12564*, then `--trap-failure 12564!100` would start logging instructions, register values, and (explicit) memory accesses starting at instruction *12465*.
+You can then plug that number into this option, followed by a colon and the number of instructions *before* the number you gave, that should be logged to the trace file (`trace.log` by default; adjustable with `--trace-file`).
+As an example, if the failure traps at instruction *12564*, then `--trap-failure 12564:100` would start logging instructions, register values, and (explicit) memory accesses starting at instruction *12465*.
 If instruction *12564* is reached, the trace logging ends.
 If instruction *12564* does not trigger the failure trap, then execution will still continue, but no more information will be output to the trace-log file.

 This feature is used by **bobbin**'s build system to debug the emulator's correctness.
 It could also be used for Apple developers to examine unexpected behavior in their software via automated tests.